 Missouri's Career and Technical Education programs merge academics and occupational skills training.
 This combination allows students to practice skills and learn from professionals about possible career paths.
 Training programs are often offered in Agriculture, Business, Marketing, Family and Consumer Sciences, Health Sciences, Cooperative Education, and Skilled Technical Sciences.

-Pass the Required Tests for Missouri
+Pass the Exams Required for a Certification in Missouri

 MEGA (Missouri Educator Gateway Assessments)

 The Missouri Educator Gateway Assessments are a series of assessments for prospective educators.
-For teacher certification in Missouri, candidates should pass a series of assessments under the Missouri Educator Gateway Assessments (MEGA):
+For teacher certification in Missouri, candidates should pass a series of assessments under the Missouri Educator Gateway Assessments (MEGA).

 Missouri General Education Assessment (MoGEA)

 The Missouri General Education Assessment (MoGEA) is to be taken as a requirement for admission into undergraduate educator preparation programs in the state.
 This is the official assessment required into professional education programs in the state's colleges and universities.
 The test includes sections on English Language Arts, Writing, Mathematics, Science and Social Science.
-This assessments began in September of 2013 and has replaced the CBASE test.

 Missouri Educator Profile (MEP)